 Progress with CHEC-M

 The MAPM-based camera, CHEC-M, was used to develop the triggering, readout and control electronics, plus the associated hard, firm and software, for CHEC.
 The camera is shown on telescope in Figure 1.2.1, during testing in March 2017.
 The MAPMs are Hamamatsu devices with 64 pixels of size 6 × 6 mm2 per unit.
 A total of 32 MAPMs give 2048 pixels per camera.
 Each MAPM is attached to a module which contains the readout chain consisting of a pre-amplifier and shaper for each pixel, through which the signals are passed to a TARGET ASIC.
 These TARGET modules, each steered by its own FPGA, perform level 1 (module) triggering and digitize the data at a rate of 1 Gs/s.
-Trigger signals from all 32 modules are then combined in a large FPGA on the multi-layer backplane into which the modules are plugged to form a camera trigger.
+Trigger signals from all 32 modules are then combined in a large FPGA on the multi-layer Backplane into which the modules are plugged to form a camera trigger.
 Following a valid camera trigger, the digitized data are passed to an external camera server via DAQ boards.